Click Here for Our Recommended Antivirus for Your Device

 Any bacteria that enter the lymph channels and get transported to lymph nodes are destroyed.
 The lymphatic channels play a vital role in the circulation of the body.
 The composition of lymph is similar to blood plasma.

 Lymph is also produced in the human digestive system.
-That is known as chyle and is rich in fats which are usually triglycerides.
+That is known as chyle and is rich in fats, triglycerides.
 The appearance of the substance is milky white because of the high lipid content.

 Lymph plays a vital role as a growth medium.
 The use of lymph as a growth medium was first used in 1907 by a zoologist called Ross Granville Harrison.

-The experiment was conducted on the growth of a frog nerve cell which was in a medium of lymph that was clotted.
-Later in 1913, vaccinia virus was grown from Guinea pig’s cornea in tissue culture of lymph medium.
+The experiment was conducted on the growth of a frog nerve cell in a medium of lymph clotted.
+Later in 1913, the vaccinia virus was grown from Guinea pig’s cornea in tissue culture of lymph medium.

 Main Differences Between Blood and Lymph

-4. Blood can form a clot quickly because it contains a high amount of fibrinogen while lymph forms a clot slowly because of the less amount of fibrinogen.
+4. Blood can form a clot quickly because it contains a high amount of fibrinogen, while lymph forms a clot slowly because of the lower amount of fibrinogen.

 Difference Between Blood and Lymph